What you need to know about the SNC-Lavalin affair

 Engineering giant's legal troubles have spread to Justin Trudeau and the Liberals

-It all centres on one key question: Did the prime minister, someone in his office or other government officials try to pressure Wilson-Raybould when she was attorney general to step in and resolve the corruption and fraud case against SNC-Lavalin Group Inc. in an effort to spare the Montreal-based engineering giant from criminal prosecution?
+The scandal all centres on one key question: did the prime minister, someone in his office or other government officials try to pressure Jody Wilson-Raybould when she was attorney general to step in and resolve the corruption and fraud case against SNC-Lavalin Group Inc. in an effort to spare the Montreal-based engineering giant from criminal prosecution?

 Here is what you need to know about the ongoing scandal: